unisonweb/unison/unison-src/transcripts/resolve.output.md

 .example.resolve> view.patch a.patch

   Edited Terms: c.foo -> a.foo

+  Tip: To remove entries from a patch, use
+       delete.term-replacement or delete.term-replacement, as
+       appropriate.

 .example.resolve> view.patch b.patch

   Edited Terms: c.foo -> b.foo

+  Tip: To remove entries from a patch, use
+       delete.term-replacement or delete.term-replacement, as
+       appropriate.

 ```
 Let's now merge these namespaces into `c`: